HimanshuMittal01/cataract-classifier/README.md

 3. Download the dataset from Kaggle: [Cataract Image Dataset](https://www.kaggle.com/datasets/nandanp6/cataract-image-dataset) and put it in `input/` directory.

-4. Get classifier model.
+4. Fetch the classifier model.
 You have two options, either:
 - directly download the model from [google drive link](https://drive.google.com/file/d/1Z4bSMfxCcARQ0C-ndKh-lbxdaHGOoD7-/view?usp=drive_link) *(~15MB; open till Dec 15, 2024)* and put in `models/` directory
 - or, train your custom model using `main.py` script.
 Usage: